Send any comments to the maintainer Roger Caffin

 Note added mid-2009: the Primus Spider Express is the guts of the EtaPacklite, without all the extra weight.
 Now we are getting pretty good!

 You can also stick an upright stove on the Brunton Stove Stand and run the canister inverted.
 In the photo here my Snow Peak is happily working away.
 However, a caution is imperative here.
 The Brunton Stove Stand does not have a preheat tube.
 There is nothing to stop this arrangement from flaring badly, and dangerously.
-My solution is to attach a small brass block over the inlet tube (red arrow) and a strip of copper up from that to the flame (blue line).
+My original solution was to attach a small brass block over the inlet tube (red arrow) and a strip of copper up from that to the flame (blue line).
 This acts as a 'heat shunt'.
 I start the stove with the canister upright, wait maybe 10 seconds while the flame heats the shunt and the heat travels down to the brass block, and then I turn the canister upside down - gently, and at low power.
 The heat travelling down the shunt will make sure the liquid fuel is vaporised before it gets to the jet.
 It works fine for me, but no responsibility is accepted if you do this yourself.
 There is a full article about this at Backpacking Light.

 A caution is in order here.
 When you turn the canister upside down the needle valve will now be throttling liquid fuel, not gas.
 The liquid fuel will expand into gas at about 250 times the volume.
 If you are not careful you may find that the stove will suddenly roar a little too fiercely!
 So before you invert the canister, just turn the stove down to a gentle low.
 It may pick up a bit even so when you invert.
 Once the canister is inverted, regulate the stove as normal.
 You may find the valve slightly more sensitive.